-In AEM 6.5, all features have been developed with backwards compatibility in mind.
+In Adobe Experience Manager (AEM) 6.5, all features have been developed with backwards compatibility in mind.

-In most cases, customers running AEM 6.3 should not have to change the code or customizations when doing the upgrade.
-For AEM 6.1 and 6.2 customers there is no additional breaking changes than would be faced during an upgrade to 6.3.
+Usually, customers running AEM 6.3 should not have to change the code or customizations when doing the upgrade.
+For AEM 6.1 and 6.2 customers, there are no additional breaking changes than you would be faced with during an upgrade to 6.3.

-For exceptions where features could not be kept backward compatible, backward incompatibility issues for bundles and content can be mitigated by installing a Compatibility Package for 6.4 (please see how to setup below for details on where to download).
-This compat package will help restore compatibility in most cases for applications compliant with AEM 6.4.
+For exceptions where features could not be kept backward compatible, backward incompatibility issues for bundles and content can be mitigated.
+You do so by installing a Compatibility Package for 6.4 (see how to set up below for details on where to download).
+This compatibility package helps tp restore compatibility usually for applications compliant with AEM 6.4.

-The Compatibility Package allows you to run AEM in compatibility mode and defer custom development against new AEM features:
+The Compatibility Package lets you run AEM in compatibility mode and defer custom development against new AEM features:

-Please note that the compatibility package is only a temporary solution to defer development required for being AEM 6.5 compatible, its recommended only as a last option if you are not able to address compatibility issues through development immediately after the upgrade.
-It is strongly recommended to switch to native mode and uninstall the compatibility package once you decide to proceed with 6.5 based custom development and avail of full 6.5 functionality.
+The compatibility package is only a temporary solution to defer development required for being AEM 6.5 compatible.
+Adobe recommends it only as a last option if you are not able to address compatibility issues through development immediately after the upgrade.
+Furthermore, Adobe recommends that you switch to native mode and uninstall the compatibility package once you decide to proceed with 6.5 based custom development and avail of full 6.5 functionality.

 The Compatibility Package has two modes: Routing Enabled and Routing Disabled.

-This allows AEM 6.5 to be run in three modes:
+This allows AEM 6.5 to run in three modes:

 Native mode is for customers who want to use all the new features of AEM 6.5 and are ready to do some development to make their customizations work with all new features.

-This means that you may need to make adjustments in your application immediately after upgrade.
+This means that you must adjust your application immediately after the upgrade.